digital-asset/docs.daml.com/docs/2.7.0/docs/daml/intro/1_Token.rst

 Basic Contracts
 ===============

-To begin with, you're going to write a very small Daml template, which represents a self-issued token that cannot be reassigned.
+To begin with, you're going to write a very small Daml template, which represents a self-issued, non-transferrable token.
 Because it's a minimal template, it isn't actually useful on its own - you'll make it more useful later - but it's enough that it can show you the most basic concepts:

 - Transactions
 - Daml Modules and Files